pronovic/cedar-backup3/DEVELOPER.md

 Shortcuts for common developer tasks
 ------------------------------------

-Usage: run <command>
+Basic tasks:

 - run install: Setup the virtualenv via Poetry and install pre-commit hooks
-- run requirements: Regenerate the docs/requirements.txt file
-- run diagnostics: Print diagnostics about the Cedar Backup runtime environment
 - run format: Run the code formatters
 - run checks: Run the code checkers
-- run test: Run the unit test suite
+- run test: Run the unit tests (use --help to see other options)
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run diagnostics: Print CedarBackup runtime diagnostics
-- run docs: Build the Sphinx documentation for cedar-backup3.readthedocs.io
+- run docs: Build the Sphinx documentation for readthedocs.io
 - run docs -o: Build the Sphinx documentation and open in a browser
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run publish: Publish the current code to PyPI and push to GitHub
 - run release: Release a specific version and tag the code
-- run publish: Publish the current code to PyPI and push to GitHub
+- run requirements: Regenerate the docs/requirements.txt file

-Try 'run test --help' to get a list of other arguments accepted by that command.

 To run scripts, use poetry directly: